 Proteins, in turn, direct all cellular function.

-Find array and NGS solutions to advance your complex genetic disease research in autoimmune and rheumatic diseases, atherosclerosis and many forms of heart disease, neurological disorders, psychiatric disorders and more on a molecular level.Learn More
+Find array and NGS solutions to advance your complex genetic disease research in autoimmune and rheumatic diseases, heart disease, neurological disorders, psychiatric disorders, and more on a molecular level.Learn More

 Single nucleotide polymorphisms (SNPs) are single nucleotide (A, G, C, or T) changes in DNA.
 SNPs are by far the most common source of genetic variation.
 The human genome is thought to contain over 10 million SNPs, about one in every 300 bases.